sharmine-s/sql-databases/music_library/music_library_design.md

     # Returns a single Artist object.
   end

-  # Add more methods below for each operation you'd like to implement.
+# Add more methods below for each operation you'd like to implement

   def create(artist)
     # Executes the SQL query: